Shopify/shopify-cli/README.md

 ```

 Deleting or commenting out this line will remove `shopify` as a command.
 You may need to reload your shell.

+## Changelog

+**Shopify create command changes**
+The subcommand to create a project was renamed from `project` to `app`.
+February 11, 2020

+**Context-sensitive commands**
+Context-sensitivity has been added to the commands and help.
+When you run a command, your directory is used to decide if the command runs.
+Previously, you could run any command from any directory.
+Now you need to be in an app directory to run a command that affects an app.
+To create an app, you need to be in the root directory.

+The following commands can be run from the root directory only:

+* `create` - create an app project
+* `update` - update the Shopify App CLI to the latest version
+* `open`   - install your app on a development store
+*  the open-source developer commands `load-dev` and `load-system`

+The following commands can be run from an app directory:

+* `deploy` - deploy your app to a hosting service
+* `generate` - generate code for resources in your app.
+* `populate` - add example objects to your development store.
+*  the convenience commands for debugging: `authenticate`, `connect`, `serve`, and `tunnel`.
+* `update` - update the Shopify App CLI to the latest version
+*  the open-source developer commands `load-dev` and `load-system`

+Also, when you run `shopify help` it returns the commands that apply to the project or directory that you are in.
+February 11, 2020